Designing Bathrooms for School Colleges and Universities

 For example, by making individual shower rooms that are large enough to not only shower but also dry off and get dressed, you’ll eliminate the need for students to have to walk to the dressing area in a towel.
 Adding locks to those shower areas creates an even greater sense of privacy and safety.
 Another option to increase privacy is to alter your restroom layout to include individual toilet rooms with a shared sink area.

-One Part Partitions
+One Point Partitions

-At One Part Partitions, we understand that the challenges your school faces are unique, and we want to help you instill a sense of pride in your students and staff.
+At One Point Partitions, we understand that the challenges your school faces are unique, and we want to help you instill a sense of pride in your students and staff.
 This starts by having a clean, safe bathroom environment.

 We know you have a budget to work within and we’re interested in helping you create a better environment for your students — whether that means starting from scratch in a full renovation, or making a plan to redesign your restroom facilities one step at a time.
 Our designers work with a variety of schools to create bathroom solutions that meet all of the code requirements, maximize space and address areas of concern up front.
 If you’re considering a bathroom redesign, we have an online tool that can help you begin your design and several templates to get you started.
 Contact us today to find the best bathroom stalls for your school and get a free quote.